Rythm1c/doohickey/README.md

 code is very ugly so would be advisable not to look...
 You have been warned!(⌐⊙_⊙)

-coding is a hooby for me as you can tell from my nooby code, so long as i can see cool things on the screen i don't care. but hopefully it becomes a usefull skill in the future.engine is only slightly usable. learning resources used include:
+coding is a hooby for me as you can tell from my terrible code, so long as i can see cool things on the screen i don't care. but hopefully it becomes a usefull skill in the future.engine is only slightly usable. learning resources used include:
 ("Gabor Szauer - Hands-On C++ Game Animation Programming") from packt, (https://songho.ca/opengl) and (https://learnopengl.com).